-If you want this Christmas to be profitable, it’s time to get your product, and your business, in the best possible shape.
+If you want stores to buy at Christmas, it’s time to get your product, and your business, in the best possible shape.
 Here’s how to do that, lickety-split.

 Remove the dead wood from your collection.

-This can be hard to do.
+This can be hard.
 Creative people care about the things they make.
 Ditching something you’re proud of can be painful.

 But the fact is that some items sell better than others.
 A product you knocked up in a couple of days can be a huge hit, while the lovely thing you slaved over for months barely gets a second look.

 You might not even like the stuff that’s selling well, and that can be incredibly frustrating.
 But part of being a successful entrepreneur is seeing what’s actually happening in your business, instead of what you wish was happening.

 If something you make isn’t attracting much interest from retailers or customers, consider taking it out of your wholesale collection for now.

 If your goal is to maximise income, you need your A-team of products.